dampados/osmastic/README.md

 - CRDT: classic LWW, but no timestamps — logical counter and Time To Live for pins;
 - TTL is static, once set — unchangeable;
 - TTL on all rebroadcasts gets recalculated for the nodes, that missed initial creation event packet.
-- Random logical IDs 4 byte entropy long;
+- 4-byte entropy for random logical IDs;
 - Tie-breaking: static relationships between every two nodes in a channel known to everyone: PSK+NodeID --> MD5 hashing;
 - Map widget is the old osmdroid, custom Marker class (visible label, metadata injected);
 - Supports rotation, GPS, region caching with UI indication in Layers modal;